 DOT 4 Brake Fluid

 DOT 4 is recognized as a braking fluid that is more reliable and can withstand more heat than a DOT 3.
-It is also known for being corrosion resistant.

 Because it can handle more heat, it becomes more reliable when the brake system components have been used frequently within a short amount of time.